Bask Health | Blog

 Healthcare practitioners at remote locations can review stored medical information, which creates a flexible framework for medical consultation and care delivery.

-How it is different from synchronous telehealth
+How is it different from synchronous telehealth

-The main difference between synchronous and asynchronous telehealth centers on their timing.
+The main difference between synchronous and asynchronous telehealth centers is their timing.
 Synchronous telehealth needs patients and providers to communicate in real time.
 Asynchronous care works without time restrictions.
 These characteristics create several operational features:

-Review at convenience
+FlexibilityScheduled appointmentsReview at convenience

 Common use cases and applications